janelia-flyem/buildem/README.md

     % cmake -DUSE_PROJECT_DOWNLOAD="libtiff;vigra" -DFLYEM_BUILD_DIR=/path/to/FBD  /path/to/foo/code

 The above `USE_PROJECT_DOWNLOAD` setting asks that the libtiff and vigra packages be downloaded from the original project websites.
+All other required packages will be downloaded from the default Janelia cache at Github.

 Alternative compilers can be specified by modifying CMake variables: